FENCING EASTER 2018 3-DAY CAMP – MARCH

 - Drill work: To strengthen the muscles used in fencing and develop skills, we will use specific drill work, such as attacks on the opponent’s right side only or left-side defensive moves.

-For intermediate fencers the camps will strengthen technique, improve conditioning, advance fencing skills, and deepen the understanding of the sport
+For intermediate fencers, the camps will strengthen technique, improve conditioning, advance fencing skills, and deepen the understanding of the sport

 We understand that the session needs to be fun and engaging for the kids.
 This is why our exercises often combine the elements of games and activities that work on a specific set of muscles or necessary skill.
-For example, sometimes our warm up exercises will include a game of handball or dodgeball, which builds endurance, hones spatial relation capabilities, encourages team spirit, enhances hand-eye coordination, develops defensive strategies, and gets the camper used to assessing a situation quickly and then reacting just as fast.
+For example, sometimes our warm-up exercises will include a game of handball or dodgeball, which builds endurance, hones spatial relation capabilities, encourages team spirit, enhances hand-eye coordination, develops defensive strategies, and gets the camper used to assess a situation quickly and then reacting just as fast.
 Other times, coaches will create a competitive game between fencers to practice their footwork – it can be physically challenging but the fencers don’t notice because they are so distracted by the fun of the game!

 To make sure the kids are comfortable with the exercises and drills we do, we will continually assess each child during the camp to see what he/she can accomplish.
 We want to give kids enough of a challenge that pushes them to work towards a new level, but not so hard that they become discouraged.
 Neither do we want to exhaust the kids to the point that they do not have the energy to continue the next day.
 The coach will maintain the delicate balance that gives kids just the right amount of training to stimulate and challenge – yet still have the desire to learn more the next day.